Buster Stiggs is best known as a member of New Zealand punk pioneers The Suburban Reptiles and the band which grew out of the Reptiles, The Swingers.

 Sadly, ‘Counting the Beat’ proved to be The Swingers’ sole hit single.
-In Australia at least, the groups is remembered as a one-hit wonder.
+In Australia at least, the group is remembered as a one-hit-wonder.
 Subsequent releases failed to sell, and the band split up in April 1982.

 As it turned out, Stiggs’s stint with Models lasted only eight months, but long enough to record Cut Lunch (a mini album), and the LP Local &/or General, and spend time in post-punk London.
 For Stiggs, returning to London at that time was living the rock’n’roll dream.